chunzkok/GivingBackSG/README.md

 ### Group Registration
 Users will be able to join Groups, where they are treated as a collective.
 Groups will then be able to sign up for volunteering events together, where organisers will be presented with the option to either accept the entire Group or reject the Group entirely, thus ensuring that members of a Group will be able to volunteer together.
 This will solve a huge problem for volunteers who hope to volunteer with their friends but are afraid of not being assigned to volunteer in the same timeslot/event.

+### Volunteer Hours Leaderboard
+We intend to gamify the process of volunteering by creating a leaderboard, which incentivises users to volunteer more.
+They will be able to measure their rankings against their friends, as well as against all users of the platform.

+### Share Volunteer Experiences
+Volunteers will be able to create Experiences, which functions like posts, where they are able to share their thoughts and reflections following a volunteer event.
+This can help potential volunteers to get a better idea of how what their own experiences may be like.

 # Application Prototype and Visualisation